Yehudit-Brickner/image_processing_assignment1/README.md

 <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we will transform the image back to rgb and normalize
 <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we will add the image to the image_list
 <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; we will return the image_list and the mse_list
+<br> this functin used 7 helping functions:
+<br> a function to find the the original z
+<br> upper and lower- functions for the numerater and denominater of the function to find the new q.
+<br> a function to find the new q array
+<br> a function to find the new z
+<br> a function to create the new array/image
+<br> a function to calculate the mse
 <br><br>
 <b>gammaDisplay</b>
 <br> this function is surrounded by a try and except in case we get the wrong file name for the image.